Starting a new business? Follow these steps to solidify your online presence.

 Instructions for setting up a Facebook business page: https://www.facebook.com/business/learn/set-up-facebook-page

 Additional social channels that you should consider – based on your business and proclivity for producing content include:

 TIP: They are not on the “Big Five” list above, however we couldn’t resist recommending local social platforms.
 Get involved in community social like NextDoor or Facebook groups.
 These are great places to meet new customers.

 Step Eight: Citations

-Citations are references to your website, most commonly in listing profiles such as directories.
+Citations are references to your business with a link back to your website, most commonly in listing profiles such as directories.
 These listings can be set up by yourself or a representative of your company, or an agency, and are very valuable to your online presence.
 This is where your NAP comes in.
-If YOU control the set-up of these listings, you can make sure that your business name, address and phone number is consistent.
+If you control the set-up of these listings, you can make sure that your business name, address and phone number is consistent.
 (If it’s not consistent this can work against you.
 Please see Step Five on NAP.)

 Citations are also any other mention, besides directory listings which mention your name, address and phone number, and link back to your site.
 This includes your Google My Business listing and your social media profiles.
 Citations establish your existence.